angeliasterling/one-click-hugo-cms/site/content/post/self-promotion-screen-printing-t-shirts-using-a-cricut.md

 If you don't heat set the ink it will likely fade quickly.
 The first round of shirts I made I tried to set the ink using a heat gun and following directions I found on the internet.
 This did **not** work for me and sadly led to one of the first shirts I made getting extremely faded after the first wash.
 Once I discovered this issue I ironed the rest of the shirts using a standard iron on the cotton setting.
 I probably did this on each shirt for 5 minutes, which ended up taking a good amount of time.
 Thankfully none of the other shirts have faded on me.

 **Update**: I enjoyed making these shirts so much and intend to make more, so I decided it was worth getting the Cricut EasyPress 2.
-I set the temperature at 315 and ran it for 20 seconds on other screen printed shirts and haven't seen any issues with fading.
+I set the temperature at 315 and ran it for 30 seconds on other screen printed shirts and haven't seen any issues with fading.
+I would recommend testing this out as this temperature and time may vary depending on the specific fabric used.

 ![Completed shirt](img/print10.jpg "Completed shirt")